parallel-universe/responsive-graph-labels/README.md

 - To build the files and run tests you can use `npm test` in the cli

-- To build the project run `npm build`
+- To build the project run `npm run build`

 - Run the tests only by running `jasmine` in your cli